byteptr/pyfsm/README.md

 - Detect windowed state-cycles.
 - Detect closed cycles.

-## Description
+## Introduction

 This module provides classes and functions to create, manage, and analyze finite state machines (FSM).
 It offers tools to represent FSMs, evaluate their structure, and identify important properties such as state accessibility and cycle detection.
+I often code state machines to drive, test hardware, and make measurement tools.
+So, tired about verbosity I decide to make my own tool to describe FSMs in very direct fashion.
+Then I decided to add a tool to visualize the states on real time.

+## Description

-The FSM is repretsented by square matrix form where the matrix is an adjacency matrix that represents the directed graph of the deterministic automata.
+The FSM is represented by square matrix form where the matrix is an adjacency matrix that represents the directed graph of the deterministic automata.
 Here, the rows represent the current state and the columns the next state; each element $a(i,j) = \delta_k$ represents a transition condition which can be 1 or 0, (True or False), so in this case i-th state goes to j-th state if k-th condition is true.